jackyyf/django-format/README.md

 Django patch
 ============

-Since `transformat` is not standard tag, `makemessage` with django-admin.py or manage.py does not automaticly add entries to your .po file.
-You may use trans\_real.patch to make it so.
+Since `transformat` is not a standard tag, `makemessage` with django-admin.py or manage.py does not automaticly add entries to your .po file.
+You may use `trans_real.patch` to solve this problem.
 Patch is based on django 1.6.2 and not tested with other django release.

 Donations
 =========